voxpupuli/voxpupuli.github.io/docs/index.md

 * Only hard dependencies must be added to the metadata.json.
 Don't add soft dependencies!
 More explanation is [in the official Puppet styleguide](https://puppet.com/docs/puppet/5.5/style_guide.html#dependencies)
 * Ensure that the version range of any dependency doesn't include an unreleased major version (do not allow version 6.X of a dependency if the current version is 5.X)
 * An increase of an upper version boundary (of a module or Puppet itself) is only an enhancement if code adjustments were needed.
 Don't add the `enhancement` label if the only change is within the `metadata.json`.
 Ensure that `.fixtures.yml` doesn't pin a specific version.
+* Sometimes you review a PR where somebody else requested changes.
+If the contributor clearly fixed it, you can still approve or merge it and ignore the `somebody requested changes` message.
+If you are not sure that it is really fixed, only approve it and do not merge it.

 ### Approving and Merging